-How to Repurpose Your Existing Content in 2022
+How to Repurpose Your Existing Content on Social Media

-And no, not really and it doesn’t have to.
-In fact, repurposing content has been a thing long before the world came to a halt and forced us to rethink our content strategy.
-Repurposing your content doesn’t just prevent your content team from losing their cool when you ask them for yet another 1,500-word blog post when the other one is sitting idly by in your Hootsuite queue.
+Repurposing your content doesn’t just prevent your content team from losing their cool when you ask them for another 1,500-word blog post when the other one is sitting idly by in your Hootsuite queue.
 It also helps your audience see you across different platforms in various mediums.
-People respond to content in different ways, some folks respond better to audio content than long-form blogs, so why not repurpose your content to catch ‘em all?
+People respond to content in different ways; some folks respond better to audio content than long-form blogs, so why not repurpose your content to catch ‘em all?

 Besides, don’t you desire the kind of clicks that will cause your marketing team to Kool-Aid man into a room when they see those MQL numbers spike?